chungenyu6/OptimalControl-ReinforementLearning/README.md

 - These are the assignments from **Optimial Control and Reinforcement Learning Course**, and the copyright of the questions belongs to the original author(professor).
-I only offer the code solutions, and these codes are all for education purpose, but if there are any issues with the authorization, please contact me, I will immediately remove it.
+I only offer the code solutions, and these codes are all for education purpose, but if there are any issues with the authorization, please contact me, I will immediately remove them.

 - Every problem statements are contained in `ipynb` file.